WatheqPlatform/2023-GP1-1/README.md

 # Watheq Website

-This is a code for Watheq Website developed using HTML5, CSS3, JS, and PHP.
+This is a code for wWatheq website developed using HTML5, CSS3, JS, and PHP.